 D) Satellite radio

-10. When a country is specialised in particular good and then trade with other countries is called
+Q.10 What is it called when a country is specialised in a particular good and then it trades the good with other countries?